 However, it’s not just middle-aged women who can suffer from estrogen dominance.
 Younger women can experience it, too, in the form of premenstrual syndrome (PMS).
 The hormonal imbalance in this case may be linked to toxins, contraceptive use, stress, extremes in diet and exercise, or xenoestrogens found in foods.

 Saliva hormone testing combined with a thorough history of symptoms can accurately determine an imbalance of hormones.
 The results of specific hormone testing coupled with a patient’s symptoms history will provide a basis for an individualized treatment program for the patient.
-(I’m a real patient advocate when it comes to choosing a testing laboratory—the prices and quality of tests can vary greatly and I spend a good deal of time “comparison shopping” before ordering labs for my patients.)
+(I’m a real patient advocate when it comes to choosing a testing laboratory—the prices and quality of tests can vary greatly and I spend a good deal of time on “comparison research” before ordering labs for my patients.)

 Once a patient’s individual needs have been assessed and a treatment protocol has been started, I’ll closely monitor a patient’s hormone levels with follow-up testing.
 The goal then is to achieve the proper balance of estrogen and progesterone by supplementing with bioidentical hormone replacement therapy (if needed) and other treatments.
 The success of the treatment, or course, is measured not only by the hormone levels in the body but also by a reduction of the symptoms that caused the patient to seek help in the first place!